jrpaige/Youtube-Recommendations/README.md

-# CAPSTONE ONE <br>
+# Capstone One <br>

 ## Youtube Recommendation Patterns

 > <i> [From the NY Times](https://www.nytimes.com/2019/08/11/world/americas/youtube-brazil.html) </i><br>
 > <br>
-> A team at Harvard set to find out whether rise on the platform of certain topics were boosted by YouTube’s recommendation
+> * A team at Harvard set to find out whether rise on the platform of certain topics were boosted by YouTube’s recommendation
 > engine.
-They programmed a server to enter a popular channel or search term, then open YouTube’s top recommendations, then
-> follow the recommendations on each of those, and so on.
-By repeating this thousands of times, the researchers tracked how
+> * They programmed a server to enter a popular channel or search term, then open YouTube’s top recommendations, then follow the recommendations on each of those, and so on.
-> the platform moved users from one video to the next.
-They found that after users watched a video about politics or even
+> * By repeating this thousands of times, the researchers tracked how the platform moved users from one video to the next.
-> entertainment, YouTube’s recommendations often favored right-wing, conspiracy-filled channels like Mr. Moura’s.
+> * They found that after users watched a video about politics or even entertainment, YouTube’s recommendations often favored right-wing, conspiracy-filled channels like Mr. Moura’s.
 ---

 # Initial Goal